MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/set-up-skype-or-skype-for-business.md

 When you use [!INCLUDE[pn_skype_for_business](../includes/pn-skype-for-business.md)] and [!INCLUDE[pn_CRM_Online](../includes/pn-crm-online.md)], your organization can benefit from these capabilities:

-- Real-time communications with customers, colleagues, and team members without leaving [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
+- Real-time communications with customers, colleagues, and team members without leaving [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps .
 Click or tap a person’s phone number to call them.

-- Track meetings as Activities in [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
+- Track meetings as Activities in [!INCLUDE[pn_microsoftcrm](../includes/pn-dynamics-crm.md)] apps .

 - Get Presence information for members of the same email domain you are signed in with in [!INCLUDE[pn_skype_for_business](../includes/pn-skype-for-business.md)].